ed-fish/ed-fish/README.md

 I'm a research fellow in the Cognitive Vision Group at CVSSP - University of Surrey.
 ## News
 - 🎉 Geo-Sign is accepted to NeurIPS 2025!
-- 🎉 PLOT-TAL: Optimal Transport for Few Shot Temporal Action Localization is accepted to ICCV Workshop CLVL Read the paper [here](https://arxiv.org/pdf/2403.18915)
+- 🎉 PLOT-TAL: Optimal Transport for Few Shot Temporal Action Localization is accepted to ICCV Workshop CLVL.
+[Paper](https://arxiv.org/pdf/2403.18915)
 - 🎉 VALLR - Visual ASR Language Model for Lip Reading is accepted to ICCV 2025!
 - 📰 Code and Paper for Geo-Sign now available [here](https://github.com/ed-fish/Geo-Sign)
 - I got my PhD!
 (Oct 24)